 Between these two classes of assets (libraries and company-owned), there are usually tens of thousands of mostly unused content assets.

-So cull, curate and personalize.
-Before we let magpie even get close to a client’s resources, we ask them to take a scythe and reduce reduce reduce.
 This cull is the most important part of the curation process and usually gets from 10k+ assets to under a thousand.
 We preach less.
-Of course 1,000 is still far too much for an individual to make sense of so you’ll need some further prioritisation / personalization which is what our skills-based algorithms do.
+Of course 1,000 is still far too much for an individual to make sense of so you’ll need some further prioritisation / personalization which is what our recommendations algorithms do.
 And so the user experience goes from 10,000 to more like 10.
 Cognitively feasible.

 2. Bad data

 There are usually some issues with data.
 Missing data is common, even for obvious fields like job role.
 There’s also a lot of bad data (by which I mean difficult to use).
-Data can become bad for a host of reasons eg business process changes (eg changes to names of departments), corruption, it renders in the wrong format.
+Data can become bad for a host of reasons e.g. business process changes (like changes to names of departments), corruption, or it renders in the wrong format.

 Combine this with a lack of data skills in L&D and it’s hard to achieve the outcomes L&D professionals would like.

 Fix your data!
 We do this in a few ways.
 For user data, we built a configurable chatbot.
 We use it to get fresh data from users which inform our recommendations.
 Although the data should exist in a HR system somewhere (and we can ingest this when it’s good), it’s often not complete or ideal.
 So as long as the context and UX is clear and positive, users don’t mind a small, one-off batch of questions in a quick chat dialogue.

 For content data we also use Content Intelligence.
 By bypassing existing tags and replacing them with ours - which are informed by company information, our own master skills framework, a foundation build from human expertise, and algorithmic tagging - in a couple of weeks of hard work you can transform a bad data situation into a good one.